 The limited reference currently should be expanded with clear metrics to determine how Burlington is achieving the goals set.
 Advocate for a similar update of the Regional ECOS Plan.

 Produce a Burlington-specific resource book for healthy aging and social inclusion and ensure direct comprehensive distribution and access (physical copies and online access, available in a number of languages).
+[Note: the COVE resource book is a starting point.
+Narrow the state focus down to making it Burlington specific].
 Tie the annual distribution of the resource book to polling for feedback on individual and collective attributes of social connection and engagement.

 Include specific dimensions for individuals facing Alzheimer’s and dementia to better inform them and their caregivers about healthy aging social inclusion for this population, with specific attention to utilizing social connection as a preventative strategy for symptoms of cognitive decline.